 Daan Hurtecant with his Master Thesis "Launch of an Ecolabel for Passenger Aircraft" was named the winner of the Green Aviation Student Challenge 2021 on 28th October 2021 in a ceremony at Hotel Hafen Hamburg.
-The Master Thesis is so far the last in a string of final theses and projects supervised by Prof. Dr. Dieter Scholz at Hamburg University of Applied Sciences.
+The Master Thesis was at the time the last in a string of final theses and projects supervised by Prof. Dr. Dieter Scholz at Hamburg University of Applied Sciences.
 Work on the "Ecolabel for Aircraft" started already in 2015.

 The "Ecolable for Aircraft" shows a rating for an aircraft with its engine type and seat layout.
 Based on this rating, passengers can select the most eco-friendly single flight.
 Furthermore, it is possible to determine the most eco-friendly flight between origin and destination that consists of no, one, or more intermediate stops.
 It is also possible to determine a score for the environmental performance of an airline.
 The metric is defined such that also a comparison with other modes of transport is possible.
 More details on this page.